cakephp/docs/en/deployment.rst

 CSRF attacks, form field tampering, and others.
 Doing :doc:`/models/data-validation`, and/or :doc:`/core-utility-libraries/sanitize` is also a great idea, for protecting your database and also against XSS attacks.
-Check that only your ``webroot`` directory is publicly visible, and that your secrets (such as your app salt, and any security keys) are private and unique as well!
+Check that only your ``webroot`` directory is publicly visible, and that your secrets (such as your app salt and any security keys) are private and unique as well!

 Set document root